datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 and expensive to collect.
 Therefore, datasets are used for various different research questions, by multiple researchers.

 Every member of the institute has an account on the compute cluster, and all of the data exists in dedicated directories on the server.
-In order to work on their research questions without modifying original data, every user creates own copies of the full data -- even if it contains many files that are not necessary for their analysis.
-In addition, all computed derivatives and outputs are added into their analysis projects, and everything is stored on the cluster.
+In order to work on their research questions without modifying original data, every user creates own copies of the full data in their user account on the cluster -- even if it contains many files that are not necessary for their analysis.
+In addition, they add all computed derivatives and outputs, even old versions, out of fear of losing work that may become relevant again.
-Version control is not a standard skill in the institute, and especially PhD students and other trainees struggle with the technical overhead of data management *and* data science.
+This is because version control is not a standard skill in the institute, and especially PhD  students and other trainees struggle with the technical overhead of data management *and* data science.
 Thus, an excess of data copies and derivatives exists in addition to the already substantial amount of original data.
-With data directories of several TB in size, the compute cluster is quickly brought to its knees: Insufficient memory and IOPS starvation make computations painstakingly slow, and hinder scientific progress.
+At the same time, the compute cluster is both the data storage and the analysis playground for the institute.
+With data directories of several TB in size, *and* computationally heavy analyses, the compute cluster is quickly brought to its knees: Insufficient memory and IOPS starvation make computations painstakingly slow, and hinder scientific progress, despite the elaborate and expensive cluster setup.

 The DataLad approach
 ^^^^^^^^^^^^^^^^^^^^